The Lunar Tao

 How to approach the book

-I have returned to it in the subsequent years, and plan to do so again in the coming 12 months, because it is a book that is worth reading and assimilating over time, again and again.
+I have returned to it in the subsequent years, and plan to do so again regularly, because it is a book that is worth reading and assimilating over time, again and again.

 At no point does the author crudely preach or proselytise his beliefs; indeed he shows genuine respect to those other important belief systems of China, Buddhism and Confucianism, showing how they also have contributed to understanding of Dao, and highlighting the syncretic nature of Chinese thought.

-However, these are all covered: it’s just that the book is organised to reinforce cyclical rather than linear learning, and I found this to be a powerful approach.
+However, these topics and concepts are all covered: it’s simply that this book is organised to reinforce cyclical rather than linear learning, and I have personally found this to be a more powerful approach.

 A Beautiful Book